EckisWelt/WhereScape/Template/README.md

 * elements
 * snippets

 In the **configuration template** are many default settings I reuse in other templates.
-Unfortunatley I didn't find a way yet to use these values as variables in if clauses.
-So search and replace in other templates anything like '== "'.
-Then it looks like that I needed to hard code it..

 In the **elements template** are such things like:
 * column lists